Majeed Ullah Khan Farhat: 2014 Telangana assembly election

-After a gap of a decade Khan returned on the election battle ground fully charged.
-Khan had a huge wave in his support.
-He was addressing thousands of people in his public meetings.
-Election looked one sided.
-He was contesting against Mumtaz khan who defeated him earlier.
-One the day of voting, Khan was arrested for violating model code if conduct.
-Khan alleged that his arrest was pre planned to weaken him.
-Khan lost the election once again to Mumtaz Khan he got 28,000 votes and secured 3rd place.
+After a decade-long gap, Khan returned to the election battleground fully charged.
+Khan had a huge wave of support.
+He addressed thousands of people at his public meetings.
+The election looked one-sided.
+He was contesting against Mumtaz Khan, who had defeated him earlier.
+On the day of voting, Khan was arrested for violating the model code of conduct.
+Khan alleged that his arrest was pre-planned to weaken him.
+Khan lost the election to Mumtaz Khan once again.
+He received 28,000 votes and placed 3rd.

 2018 Assembly Election

 He was caught up in a controversy.
-He openly gave death threat to Bhartiya Janta Party Member of Legislative Assembly T. Raja Singh and challenged him to come and fight him.
+He openly gave a death threat to Bhartiya Janta Party Member of Legislative Assembly T. Raja Singh and challenged him to come and fight him.
 This statement had very mixed reactions.
 He contested the election and secured around 23000 votes.